veritrans/SNAP-Prestashop/README.md

 - Two-click & One-click feature

 #### Live Demo
-Want to see Midtrans Magento payment plugins in action?
-We have some demo web-stores for Magento that you can use to try the payment journey directly, click the link below.
+Want to see Midtrans Prestashop payment module in action?
+We have some demo web-stores for Prestashop that you can use to try the payment journey directly, click the link below.
 * [Midtrans CMS Demo Store](https://docs.midtrans.com/en/snap/with-plugins?id=midtrans-payment-plugin-live-demonstration)

 ### Installation Instruction